 - Wait for all packages to load, then select "Post Processing" from the list

-- Click "Install" in the top right (or bottom right) corner (If it's not installed yet) then wait for package to install.
+- Click "Install" in the bottom right corner (if it's not installed yet) then wait for the package to install.

-- Add the "Post Process Layer" component to a Main Camera
+- Add the "Post Process Layer" component to the Main Camera

-- Change the Layer value to 'PostProcessing' (create a new layer with that name if you do not have any)
+- Change its Layer variable to 'PostProcessing' (create a new layer with that name if you do not have any)

-- Add another component called "Post Process Volume"
+- Add another component to the Main Camera called "Post Process Volume"

 - Check the "Is Global" checkbox

-- In Bloom effect check the Intensity, Diffusion and Fast Mode check boxes and set the values from the screenshot below:
+- In the Bloom effect check the Intensity, Diffusion, and Fast Mode checkboxes and set the values from the screenshot below:

-- Assign "BloomProfile" to Profile variable in "Post Process Volume"
+- Assign "BloomProfile" to the Profile variable in "Post Process Volume"

-- Drag & Drop the object which you want to apply glowing effect to (In my case it'll be a model of a lightsaber)
+- Drag & Drop the object to which you want to apply the glowing effect into the Scene view (in my case it'll be a model of a Lightsaber)